nanythemummy/3dViewer/README.md

      that errors can be caught and corrected quickly.
    * For now, we don't support live reload.
 So, every time you make a change and rerun the build, you'll need to reload the browser to see it.

+## Docker

+We are experimenting with an alternate development setup that uses Docker.
+If you want to try it out, you can skip the Requirements and Setup above, and just see [DOCKER.md](DOCKER.md) for details.